The center of a Green biset functor: Adjoint functors

 where in $\Ind_{KHGL}^{KLHLGL}$, the inclusion $KHGL\hookrightarrow KLHLGL$ is $(k,h,g,l)\mapsto (k,l,h,l,g,l)$, and in $\Res_{KHGL}^{KHLHGL}$, the inclusion $KHGL\hookrightarrow KHLHGL$ is $(k,h,g,l)\mapsto (k,h,l,h,g,l)$.
 Now in the deflation $\Def_{KLGL}^{KLHLGL}$, the group $KLHLGL$ maps onto $KLGL$ via $(k,l_1,h,l_2,g,l_3)\mapsto (k,l_1,g,l_3)$.
 It follows that there is an isomorphism of bisets

 which gives

+where $\circ^d$ denotes the composition in the category $\CP_{A_L}$.
 This shows that $\theta_L$ is compatible with composition of morphisms.
 A straightforward computation shows that it maps identity morphisms to identity morphisms.
 This completes the proof of Assertion 2, since $\theta_L$ is obviously $R$-linear.\mpn (3) Since the complete proof of Assertion~3 demands the verification of many technical details, we only include the full proof that $\theta_L$ is left adjoint to $\psi_L$.
 We next simply give the description of the bijection involved in the other direction, and leave the corresponding verifications to the reader.
 For $G$ and $H$ in $\CD$, we have

 so an obvious candidate for an isomorphism $\Hom_{\CP_{A_L}}\big(G,\psi_L(H)\big)\to \Hom_{\CP_A}\big(\theta_L(G),H\big)$ is the identity map of $A(HGL)$.
 To avoid confusion, for $\alpha\in \Hom_{\CP_{A_L}}\big(G,\psi_L(H)\big)$, we denote by $\widetilde{\alpha}$ the element $\alpha$ viewed as an element of $\Hom_{\CP_A}\big(\theta_L(G),H\big)$.
 We now check that the map $\alpha\mapsto \widetilde{\alpha}$ is natural in $G$ and $H$.
 For naturality in $G$, if $G'\in\CD$ and $u\in \Hom_{A_L}(G',G)$, we have the diagrams